koma75/crowdutil/README.md

 * -D, --directory
     * target directory application. needs to match one of the directory names specified in crowdutil.json file
+    * optional: if defaultdirectory is defined in the crowdutil.json, this option can be ommited.
 * -f, --first
     * first name of the user
 * -l, --last
     * last name of the user
 * -d, --dispname
     * display name of the user
-    * (will become optional in future, defaulting to first last)
+    * optional: defaulting to first last
 * -e, --email
     * email address of the user
 * -u, --uid
     * username/uid of the user
 * -p, --pass
     * password of the user
-    * (will become optional in future, defaulting to a random string)
+    * optional: defaulting to a random string
         * useful for delegated directories (i.e. LDAP authentication)

 ### create-group